csgillespie/efficientR/main.md

 Typing this straight into R will result in an error.
 An opening curly brace, `{` should not go on its own line and should always be followed by a line break.
 A closing curly brace should always go on its own line (unless it’s followed by an `else`, in which case the `else` should go on its own line).
-The code inside a curly braces should be indented (and RStudio will enforce this rule), as shown below.
+The code inside curly braces should be indented (and RStudio will enforce this rule), as shown below.

 ```r